JainAbhi2411/DineQR/docs/prd.md

 - **Triggered by**: Clicking 'Reassign Waiter' button in order details modal
 - **Reassignment Modal**:
   - Similar to assignment modal\n  - Heading: 'Reassign Waiter for Order #ORD-1234'
-  - Display current waiter info at top with label 'Currently Assigned'\n  - Waiter selection list excludes current waiter
+  - Display current waiter info at top with label'Currently Assigned'\n  - **Waiter selection list shows only active and free waiters (excludes current waiter)**
   - Confirmation prompt: 'Are you sure you want to reassign this order?
 The current waiter will be notified.'
 - **After Reassignment**:
   - Success toast: 'Order #ORD-1234 reassigned to [New Waiter Name]'
   - Timeline adds entry: 'Waiter Reassigned: [Old Name] → [New Name]' with timestamp
+  - **Old waiter status updates to 'Free' if no other active orders**
+  - **New waiter status updates to 'Busy'**
   - **Notification to old waiter**: 'Order #ORD-1234 has been reassigned to [New Waiter Name]'
   - **Notification to new waiter**: 'You have been assigned to Order #ORD-1234 (Table X)'
   - **Real-time WebSocket event sent to customer**: Event type 'waiter_reassigned' with payload containing order_id, new_waiter_name, new_waiter_avatar, new_waiter_contact
   - **Customer dashboard automatically updates**:
     - Waiter info section updates to show new waiter details
-    - Timeline adds 'Waiter Reassigned' entry\n    - Customer receives notification: 'Your order has been reassigned to [New Waiter Name]'
+    - Timeline adds 'Waiter Reassigned' entry\n    - Customer receives notification: 'Your order has been reassigned to [New Waiter Name]'\n
 **H. Bulk Order Actions**
 - Select multiple orders for bulk operations
 \n**I. Order Analytics**